trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 In all cases, you should avoid using the root partition and disk of the node and instead attach at multiple dedicated storage devices for the cache on each node.
-The cache uses the drive up to a configurable percentage.
+The cache uses the disk up to a configurable percentage.
 Storage should be local on each coordinator and worker node.
 The directory needs to exist before Presto starts.
+We recommend using multiple devices to improve performance of the cache.

 The capacity of the attached storage devices should be about 20-30% larger than the size of the queried object storage workload.
 For example, your current query